HVLepage/cavep-undc/_posts/2019-11-18-field-work.markdown

 category: field-work
 ---

-Oscar showing students how to use the multiparameter.
+Dr Oscar Aguinaga explaining to UNDC students how to use the multiparameter to record a range of water chemistry variables.
 ![Measuring river discharge](/assets/posts/nov2019_multiparameter.JPG)

-Students using chemistry to analyse the contents of the water from Rio Cañete.
+Students using titration to analyse alkalinity levels of water samples from the Rio Cañete in a temporary field laboratory set up in a hotel restaurant in Catahuasi.
 ![Measuring river discharge](/assets/posts/nov2019_students.JPG)